sirkkalap/openjdk-7-locale-fail/README.md

 This happens with OpenJDK7 and Oracle JDK 8

-So far I have not been able to reproduce this on OSX 10.10.5 with java version "1.7.0_71"
-- It seems that Java runtime replaces the system LANG on that platform
+So far I have not been able to reproduce this on OSX 10.10.5 with java version "1.7.0_71" o It seems that Java runtime replaces the system LANG on that platform
--